Surgery performed by Dr. Schenden and Dr. Elswick

-General Anesthesia or IV Sedation with local (twilight anesthesia) depending on surgeon and patient preference.
+General Anesthesia or IV Sedation with local (twilight anesthesia) can be used for this procedure, depending on the surgeon and patient preference.

-Your surgeon will help you decide which surgical approach will best achieve your cosmetic goals: the minimal-invasive brow lift (open approach) or the endoscopic brow lift.
-Make sure you understand the technique and reasoning for the best option being recommended to you by your surgeon at the consultation.
+Our surgeons will help you decide which surgical approach will best achieve your aesthetic goals: the minimal-invasive brow lift (open approach) or the endoscopic brow lift.
+It is important that you understand the technique and reasoning for the best option being recommended to you at the consultation.

 Special considerations will be taken for concealing the scar in patients who are balding or have thinning hair.
 In typical patients, 2-3 cm incisions are placed behind the hairline.
 Scars are placed in concealed locations within the hair and are not visible.
 The eyebrows are elevated and excess skin at the incision point will be trimmed away to help create a smoother, more youthful appearance.
 The incision is then closed with stitches.

-Brow lift usually takes 2-3 hours, depending on complexity or combination with additional surgeries such as eyelid surgery.
+A brow lift usually takes two to three hours, depending on complexity or combination with additional surgeries such as eyelid surgery.

 AFTER YOUR SURGERY

-Head elevation for 5-7 days following surgery will significantly assist in lowering your swelling during recovery.
-Swelling may also affect the cheeks and eyes but this should begin to disappear in 1-2 weeks.
-The stitches are usually removed at 7-10 days.
+Head elevation for five to seven days following surgery will significantly assist in lowering your swelling during recovery.
+Swelling may also affect the cheeks and eyes, but this should begin to disappear within a week or two.
+The stitches are usually removed at 7 to 10 days post-surgery.

 Detailed wound care and activity instructions will be discussed at your consultation.
 Normally you may return to work after 2 weeks but with light duty and no heavy lifting or strenuous activity for 6 weeks.
-Swelling is expected with the majority of the swelling will improve within the first 4 weeks after surgery.
-Expect the final outcome of the brow lift at 3-6 months after surgery.
+Swelling is expected with the majority of the swelling improving within the first 4 weeks after surgery.
+Expect the final outcome of the brow lift at 3 to 6 months after surgery.